Formal Security Analysis of the AMD SEV-SNP Software Interface: Formal model of AMD SEV-SNP

-Conversely, during the swap-in process, \snpfw{} first receives \tlst{payload} and \tlst{authTag} from the network.
-It then decrypts the \snpgvm{} state contents with \tlst{OEK} and verifies \tlst{authTag} by comparing it against \tlst{rootMDEntry} using the \tlst{Equality} restriction.
+Conversely, during the swap-in process, \snpfw{} first receives \tlst{gvmEncSnapshot} and \tlst{authTag} from the network.
+It then decrypts the \snpgvm{} state contents with \tlst{oek} and verifies \tlst{authTag} by comparing it against the saved one using the \tlst{Equality} restriction.
 If the check succeeds, the \snpgvm{} thread may continue its execution afterwards.
-We can demonstrate (as described in~\Cref{sec:executability}) that ignoring this check leads to a rollback attack where the same key and nonce gets reused.
+We can demonstrate (as described in~\Cref{sec:executability}) that ignoring this check leads to a rollback attack where the same key and nonce get reused.

-For termination reasons, we prohibit the \snpfw{} from swapping out a \snpgvm{} state more then once.
-Each of the two rules \tlst{FWSwapsOutGVM(BM)} generates a fresh pointer, denoted as \tlst{ptrGVM}, and produces a \tlst{StateGVM(dots, ptrGVM, dots)} fact which uniquely identifies a particular \snpgvm{} state; additionally, the \tlst{Swap(ptrGVM)} action is logged in the trace.
-To ensure that the state is swapped out at most once, we enforce the following restriction.
+For termination reasons, we prohibit the \snpfw{} from swapping out the same \snpgvm{} state more than once.
+Each \snpgvm{} transition generates a fresh pointer, denoted as \tlst{gvmStPtr}, which uniquely identifies a particular state.
+To ensure that the state is swapped out at most once, we enforce the following restriction: